 Respecting boundaries and fostering a supportive virtual environment benefits everyone.
 Here are some key principles to follow:

-- Ask Before Offering Advice: If you feel compelled to share insights, ask if the other person is open to it.
-A simple, “Would you like feedback on this?” can make all the difference.
+- Ask Before Offering Advice: If you have some ideas that you want to convey, it is better to ask the other side if it is suitable for it.
+A simple statement as “Would you like feedback on this?” can work wonders.

 A Call to Build Respectful Communities